 If all this seems complicated to you, here’s the great news!
 You can actually skip all the calculations and estimates and just talk to us.
 We have rental properties with a lot of these numbers crunches already… plus many of them are already cleaned up, fixed up, and ready to rent (some are even rented).

-We believe there isn’t a faster way to invest in real estate in Southern California and Central Ohio.
+We believe there isn’t a faster way to invest in real estate in Ohio and Southern California.